pmarinova/photo-server/README.md

 Simple photo server used by [Android photo screensaver](https://github.com/pmarinova/android-photo-screensaver) for TV.

+The photo server takes a directory containing JPEG images and exposes two endpoints:
+- **/photos/list** - returns a flat list of all photos found in the photos directory with their relative paths
+- **/photos** - serves the files from the photos directory

+The photo screensaver loads the list of photos from `/photos/list` and then displays a random photo by loading it from `/photos/{PHOTO_RELATIVE_PATH}`.

 ## How to build

 The photo server is compiled to a native image with GraalVM.